 Time and its transition is a valuable lesson for children’s life.
-As they grow up, kids start learning about how much time is required to complete an action, for example, going to school, using certain events to guide themselves -starting school, having lunch or going home.
-Of course, all of these happen in a short time, but learning about the 12 months of the year will help the little ones understand about more lengthy periods of time.
+As they grow up, kids start learning about how much time is required to complete an action, for example, going to school, using certain events to guide themselves -starting school, having lunch, or going home.
+Of course, all of these happen in a short time, but learning about the 12 months of the year will help the little ones understand more about lengthy periods of time.

-One of the easiest ways to teach this topic to children is talking about birthdays since they happen once a year.
-To help them understand this, it’s useful to teach them first the names of the months, this way they can learn on which month is mom’s birthday, or their own birthday!
+One of the easiest ways to teach this topic to children is by talking about birthdays since they happen once a year.
+To help them understand this, it’s useful to teach them first the names of the months, this way they can learn about which month is mom’s birthday, or their own birthday!
 They can also learn about relevant festivities and holidays, and they can start making their own calendar of important events to follow.

 However, it’s not an easy task.
 There is more to this topic than just learning the months and the abbreviations of the names of the months.
-It’s helpful to teach children also about how many days each month has, since they vary from to other, and also how seasons relate to each month.
+It’s helpful to teach children also about how many days each month has, since they vary from to others, and also how seasons relate to each month.

 It’s the first month of the year.
 January has 31 days, In the Northern Hemisphere marks the start of winter, while in the Southern the summertime is just beginning.

 It’s the shortest month of the year, and it’s very special!
-It has 28 days usually, but every 4 years, it has got one more day to end up with 29.
+February has 28 days usually, but every 4 years, it has got one more day to end up with 29.
 This extra day is called leap day.

 In November, the Northern Hemisphere gets colder temperatures each day, while in the other half of the world the temperature keeps rising.
 It has 30 days and it’s the 11th month of the year.

-It's the last month of the year.
+December is the last month of the year.
 It has 31 days, and it marks the beginning of summer for the Southern Hemisphere, while in the Northern one is the start of wintertime.